Join Our Team!

 Pediatric neuropsychologists evaluations includes the above mentioned psychological evaluation measures as well as other sophisticated tests to help pinpoint more subtle areas of concern in a child’s psychological profile.
 These measures may include areas of memory, mental processing, fine motor skills and executive functioning.
 Neuropsychological testing evaluates brain-behavior relationships and how they impact a child’s performance.
 Neuropsychological testing is conducted with children who are 6 years of age through late teen years.

-Providers in the Pediatric Psychology section are actively involved in IRB supported research, multisite collaborations and innovative programs to promote access to services, patient safety and clinical care.
+Providers in the Section of Pediatric Psychology are actively involved in IRB supported research, multisite collaborations and innovative programs to promote access to services, patient safety and clinical care.
 Grant funded collaborations include the Arkansas Children’s Nutrition Center, clinical trails, developmental tracking and surveillance studies and patient safety and prevention.

 Faculty are leaders in building community based partnerships to support patients and their families across the state including the Arkansas Home Visiting Network, Centers for Effective Parenting and Community-Based Autism Liaison and Treatment.
 Pediatric psychologists are part of the continually funded interdisciplinary training grant under the Maternal Child Health Bureau, Leadership in Education for Neurodevelopmental Disabilities (LEND), to promote advocacy, leadership and effective interprofessional teamwork.